cucumber/docs/content/installation.md

 Cucumber-JVM is published as several JAR files in the central Maven repository.
 Install by adding dependencies to build files:

 {{% note "Dependencies"%}}
-Make sure the version of cucumber dependencies is the same for all.
+Make sure the Cucumber version is the same for all Cucumber dependencies.
 {{% /note %}}

 # Maven

-Add the following dependencies to your `pom.xml`:
+Add the following dependencies to the `pom.xml`:

 ```xml
 <dependency>